cni-iisc/cni-website/_newsletters/2023/may.md

 # content for past events
-past_events_headline: We had five seminars last month.
-Four of them were online and one of them was in-person talk.
+past_events_headline: "We had five seminars last month.
+Four of them were online and one of them was an in-person talk."